simplesmiler/rares/packages/rares-docs/docs/guide.md

 Paired with `$beforeAction`, there is `$afterAction`.
 Also there is `$rescueFrom` for recovering from exceptions in actions, and generic `$aroundAction`, with which you can do all of the above.

+By default, action hooks are applied to all actions, but they can be scoped to specific actions using `only` and `except` options.

 ### Controller inheritance